How Traffickers Prey on America’s Youth: Jaco Booyens

 The irony is that there's a tremendous amount of will by the NGOs to educate.

-Trusted, vetted, and verified not-for-profits that are in the space of trauma-informed care, rehabilitation, technology.
+that are in the space of trauma-informed care, rehabilitation, technology.

-Some of these are not not-for-profits.
+Some of these are not non-for-profits.

-Or a judge in Texas would learn that I have to invest time right now and draw from the resources available to me to learn about sex tortion because there's a sextortion explosion on young Texas boys 15 and 16.
+You need to shore up your knowledge and information on what is happening there or a judge in Texas would learn that I have to invest time right now and draw from the resources available to me to learn about sextortion because there's a sextortion explosion on young Texas boys 15 and 16.

-Well, today that kid walks into a courtroom with a case and the judge has not even heard of sextortion, doesn't understand the intricacies of the crime.
+Well, today, that kid walks into a courtroom with a case, and the judge has not even heard of sextortion, doesn't understand the intricacies of the crime.

 He's behind the eight ball.

-So part of the court that will be instituted through Congress, we on the private sector side are putting together over 500 different entities that have all said, here's best practice.
+So part of the court that will be instituted through Congress, we, on the private sector side, are putting together over 500 different entities that have all said, here's best practice.

 Someone I've had on the show, Michael Schellenberger, he documents something like what's described as a homeless industrial complex.